Can you roll over a 401(k) to an IRA while still employed?

 It is important to really weigh the pros and cons when considering this.
 But first, do some checking to see if you're eligible.
 Not every plan allows you to transfer your 401(k) to an IRA while still employed.

-4 Reasons why you may want to roll over your 401(k) while you're still with your employer
+4 reasons why you may want to roll over your 401(k) to an IRA while you’re still with your employer

 - Ownership control.
 You are the owner and have access rights with an IRA.
 The assets in your IRA are also not subject to blackout periods.
-With a 401(k) plan, the qualified plan trustee owns the plan and assets may be subject to blackout periods in which account access is limited.
+With a 401(k) plan, the qualified plan trustee owns the plan, and assets may be subject to blackout periods in which participant transactions, like withdrawals or investment changes, could be limited.

-4 Reasons you may not want roll over your 401(k) while still employed
+4 reasons you may not want roll over your 401(k) while you’re still employed

 - Temporary ban on contributions.
 Some plan sponsors impose a temporary ban on further 401(k) contributions for employees who withdraw funds before leaving the company.
 If this applies to your plan, you'll want to determine if the gap in contributions will significantly impact your retirement savings.